Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 Do I need a primer for my bathroom tiles?

-If you want to paint very smooth wall tiles, you can use MissPompadour To Bond & Block to make the paint adhere better.
-If you are painting your bathroom floor, you should always prime with To Bond & Blocken, as it is more exposed.
-One opaque coat is enough.
+If you want to paint very smooth wall tiles, you can use MissPompadour To Bond & Block to ensure that the paint adheres better.
+If you are painting your bathroom floor, you should always prime it with To Bond & Block, as it is subject to greater stress.
+One covering coat is sufficient.

 Should I seal my bathroom tiles?